Terstegge/WiFiTick/README.md

 WiFiTick has the following features:

-* Low cost - ideal for student projects
+* Low cost - ideal for WiFi enabled student projects (WiFi client and WiFi access point modes available)
-* 4 MiB flash, so lots of space for ESP8266 programs and SPIFFS
+* 4 MiB flash, so lots of space for ESP8266 programs and embedded file systems (SPIFFS)
 * Integrated PCB antenna
 * Single 5V power supply (via USB/launchpad).
 There is a separate 3.3V regulator on the board.